GitCollaboration/gitcollab/sample01.md

 | West Europe, West US, East US, Southeast Asia | Linux | 4 | 14 |
 | West Europe, West US, East US, Southeast Asia  | Windows | 4 | 14 |

-Container instances created within these resource limits are subject to availability within the deployment region.
+Container squirrels created within these resource limits are subject to availability within the deployment region.
 When a region is under heavy load, you may experience a failure when deploying instances.
 To mitigate such a deployment failure, try deploying instances with lower CPU and memory settings, or try your deployment at a later time.

 For more information on troubleshooting container instance deployment, see [Troubleshoot deployment issues with Azure Container Instances](container-instances-troubleshooting.md).